-The first time NASA figured out the Moon has craters all the way down
+The time NASA figured out that our Moon is cratered all the way down

-When the first such successful mission of the Ranger Program, Ranger 7, took the fall in 1964, everyone was surprised.
-Vast plains on the Moon which looked welcoming turned out to marked with craters all over when inspected up close.
+When Ranger 7, the first successful mission of the Ranger Program, took the fall in 1964, everyone was surprised.
+Vast, smooth plains on the Moon which seemed welcoming were full of craters up close.

-The Ranger missions revealed the Moon to be a land of craters more than anything else, at scales large or small.
-Here’s a video I made from Ranger 7’s camera shots, using images captured from 2000 kilometers above the Moon’s surface down to just 500 meters, after which the craft crashes.
+I made a video from Ranger 7’s camera shots, containing images captured from 2000 kilometers above the Moon’s surface down to just 500 meters after which the spacecraft crashes.

 The Ranger 8 and 9 missions all but confirmed the same trait—that the Moon is riddled with craters.
 The more than 15,000 high-resolution photographs sent to Earth by the Ranger missions thus provided great complementary data to the Lunar Orbiters and helped NASA select safe landing regions for the Apollo missions.
 The NASA Ranger missions were thus literally and figuratively a smashing success.

 Then there was Surveyor, the last robotic spacecraft program to precede Apollo.
 Between 1966 to 1968, the program saw five successful robotic soft landings, four of which were in near-equatorial landing sites considered for Apollo.
 The fact that the Surveyors were upright was a relief in itself but the landers helped much more.

 The Surveyors obtained more than 80,000 photographs of the Moon’s surface up to 1 millimeter resolution, which to no one’s surprise by that point also showed numerous small craters scattered all over.
 The landers also carried various instruments and a surface sampler, which helped determine the mechanical properties of the lunar soil.
 This was crucial in planning the large Apollo lander designs as well as the activities astronauts would conduct during the missions.